lfzark/cookie-injecting-tools/README.md

 ============
 1.Inject Cookies <br />

-paste your cookies which may be hijacked from wireshark ,tcpdump, xss attack ,etc.<br />
+paste your cookies which may be hijacked from wireshark ,tcpdump, xss attack ,etc. make sure that it's splitted by ";"<br />
 then click the button "Inject Cookies"<br />

 ![Alt text](/demo_pics/demo1.png "interface1")